jivakys/punchy-book-3630/README.md

 * Clone of Rentomojo.com which is a furniture renting website
-* This project is the solo project developed in 3 to 5 days.
+* This project is the solo project developed in 5 days.
-* I make the website fully functional and responsive.
+* I make the website functional.

 Features
 Build Landing page and Product page.